-Persons reporting missing students may make their first contact with the SJC public safety.
+Persons reporting missing students may make their first contact with the SJC Public Safety Department.
 Said reports may come from parents, fellow students, tutors, resident assistants, or others.
 Regardless of the source or the office contacted first, the Public Safety Department will be immediately notified of all missing-student reports.